Thursday, 28 February 2013

 Here's how to make your scissor holder:

-Start with an A4 piece of paper, fold it vertically and mark half a heart shape.
+Start with an A4 piece of paper (if you are in the USA or Canada, use letter size paper - it's close enough in size to make no real difference) fold it vertically and mark half a heart shape.
 Cut the heart out and open out the paper to form your first template.
 This is the inner heart - in my version it's the floral fabric.

 folded A4 paper